dylancwood/flopmang/README.md

 The constructor takes two arguments:

 #### task
+Type: `object`

 The current grunt task.
 This is used to extend the default values with the user-provided options at run-time.
 Depending on the context from which you are calling the constructor, you can use `this`, or `grunt.task.current`.

 #### configs
+Type: `array`

-An array of option/argument configuration objects as described above.
+An array of argConfig configuration objects as described above.
 Example:
 ```js
 var configs = [